pagespace/pagespace/docs/user-guide/site-settings.md

 # Site settings

-The top-left furthest node in the site-map represent the web site as a whole.
+The top-left furthest node in the site-map represent the website as a whole.

 <img>

-Clicking it opens the site settings form:
+Pressing it will open the site settings form with the following fields:

 <img>